International status and usage of the euro: Usage in states with another official currency

-EU members outside the eurozone
+EU members outside the Eurozone

-The euro is often accepted in shops in countries neighboring the eurozone, like the border areas and capitals of Poland, the Czech Republic and Hungary, which are near to Germany, Austria, Slovenia, Slovakia and Croatia; the border areas of Switzerland, which is almost entirely surrounded by eurozone members except for Liechtenstein, which also uses the Swiss franc; the border areas between Sweden and Finland; and more.
+The euro is often accepted in shops in countries neighboring the Eurozone, like the border areas and capitals of Poland, the Czech Republic, Hungary, Romania, Denmark and Sweden, which are near to Eurozone member countries like Germany, Austria, Slovenia, Slovakia, Croatia, Bulgaria and Finland; the border areas of Switzerland, which is almost entirely surrounded by Eurozone member countries except for Liechtenstein, which also uses the Swiss franc.

 Also, a large number of petrol stations and motorway service areas in European countries outside the eurozone accept euros, and Poland (as well as non-EU members Bosnia and Herzegovina and Serbia) allow payment of highway tolls in euros.

-The euro is explicitly included in some laws in non-eurozone countries, including EEA countries, based on EU directives.
+The euro is explicitly included in some laws in non-Eurozone countries, including EEA countries, based on EU directives.
 The laws, for example in money laundering, include specific euro amounts above which certain rules apply.

 In some areas of New Caledonia and French Polynesia, both non-EU territories of an EU member state (France), euro payments can be accepted, alongside the territorial CFP Franc.